Granada

 Online pre-registration (required)

-You will receive information during the pre-registration period about deadlines for required documents, the mandatory student program orientation in April, and other program information.
-(One hint: if you do not currently have a valid passport, apply now!)
+You will receive information during the registration period about deadlines for required documents, the mandatory student program orientation in November, and other program information.
+(If you do not currently have a valid passport, apply now!) *Students enrolled in a Bradley sponsored Study Abroad program may be eligible for Financial Aid.
+We encourage you to contact the Financial Aid Office for more information.

 Program Details